-- 1. Describe the motion picture production process and demonstrate an introductory understanding of the roles of the producer, director, production designer, writer, editor and various crew positions on the set. - Implement at an entry level the scripting, development, production design, pre-production, production, post-production and delivery of short dramatic narrative independent films in a collaborative manner utilizing professional standard communication skills, protocols and techniques. - 3.
-Acquire and apply appropriate management practices and procedures including the computational, intuitive, creative and technical skills involved in pre-production, production, post-production, such as screenplay development, breakdown, scheduling and budgeting, for small-scale projects.
+- 1. Execute basic film directing skills, including conceiving a visual strategy for planning a story using motion picture arts, auditioning actors and assembling a film crew. - 2.
+Describe the motion picture production process and demonstrate an introductory understanding of the roles of the producer, director, production designer, writer, editor and various crew positions on the set. - 3.
+Implement at an entry level the development, production design and pre-production of short dramatic narrative independent films in a collaborative manner utilizing professional standard communication skills, protocols and techniques. - 4.
+Acquire and apply appropriate management practices and procedures including the computational, intuitive, creative and technical skills involved in pre-production, breakdown, scheduling and budgeting, for small-scale projects. - 5.
+Determine how aesthetic engagement can enable cultural contributions through the effective use of media.